What is rituximab?

 Graft-versus-host disease

 Chronic graft versus host disease (GVHD) affects 60–70% of long-term survivors after bone marrow transplantation.
 It results in lichenoid and sclerodermatous skin changes as well as disease of internal organs.
-GVHD often fails to respond to conventional treatment, and a quarter of the patients die from it.
+GVHD often fails to respond to conventional treatment, and a quarter of affected patients die from it.

 Chronic GVHD has been thought to be due to donor T cells, but drugs targeting T cells have not proved very useful.
 There is now mounting evidence that B cells are responsible.
 There have been reports of improvement with rituximab in some patients with GVHD.